codedance/silken/README.md

 }
 ```

-In the example above the model (data passed to the template) is a POJO.
+In the example above the model (data passed to the template) is a POJO/Bean.
 The
 template parameters are populated with data from the matching POJO getter
 names.